JuanH-Dv/aws-dms-database-migration-lab/README.md

 - Table mapping rules offer flexibility for schema-level and pattern-based migrations
 - CloudShell provides efficient environment for database administration without EC2 instances

+## Acknowledgments

+Special thanks to **Workshop M&O** for providing comprehensive hands-on AWS training materials and guided laboratory environment.

 ---

-*This project is for educational and portfolio demonstration purposes.*
+*This project is for educational purposes.*